 GeneCards Summary for AK2 Gene

 AK2 (Adenylate Kinase 2) is a Protein Coding gene.
 Diseases associated with AK2 include Reticular Dysgenesis and Congenital Nonspherocytic Hemolytic Anemia.
-Among its related pathways are Purine metabolism and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Among its related pathways are AMPK Enzyme Complex Pathway and Purine metabolism.
 GO annotations related to this gene include adenylate kinase activity and phosphotransferase activity, phosphate group as acceptor.
 An important paralog of this gene is AK3.

 UniProtKB/Swiss-Prot Summary for AK2 Gene